The University of Nebraska-Lincoln Human Trafficking Team

 Science and the Director, Forsythe Family Program on Human Rights and Humanitarian

 Affairs at UNL.
 He teaches political philosophy at the undergraduate and graduate levels.

 His research focuses principally on classical and on contemporary political thought.

 His first book examined the philosophical grounding of the idea of human rights;

-his current book project looks at the ways in which we think about heroic behavior
+his second book looks at the ways in which we think about heroic behavior

 and the most choice-worthy lives